annekao/ivf-calculator/README.md

 {
   "cumulativeChancePercent": 37.5,
   "notes": [
-    "Calculations are illustrative for this demo and based on simplified calculations.", "Consult a physician for personalized assessment based on your specific medical history.", "Actual success rates may vary based on clinic, specific protocols, and individual factors."
+    "Calculations are based on CDC statistical models for IVF success rates.", "Consult a physician for personalized assessment based on your specific medical history.", "Actual success rates may vary based on clinic, specific protocols, and individual factors."
   ]